Now through May 7

 VIRTUAL FIELD TRIP

-Thanks to our grants and generous donors, we’re pleased to make our 2020 production of Charlotte’s Web available at no cost.
+Thanks to our grants and generous donors, we’re pleased to make our 2020 production of Charlotte’s Web available at no cost via livestream on April 30, 2021 or on-demand May 3-7, 2021.
 Any preschool, K-12 school, daycare, or registered homeschool can request access to watch a performance online.
 Like an in-person student matinee, the program is intended to be experienced as part of the school day and curriculum.
-You will be able to watch as a class or provide the link so students can watch at home due to distance learning.
+This activity is made possible by the voters of Minnesota through a grant from the Minnesota State Arts Board, thanks to a legislative appropriation from the arts and cultural heritage fund.

 Produced by special arrangement with THE DRAMATIC PUBLISHING COMPANY of Woodstock, Illinois.